-In order to assist in maintaining a safe and positive learning environment, the Pastor, Principal, School Staff, School Commission and Parents’ Club have authorized a Uniform Policy for dress and grooming.
+In order to assist in maintaining a safe and positive learning environment, the Pastor, Principal, School Staff, School Commission and Parents’ Club have approved a Uniform Policy for dress and grooming.
 School uniforms and a uniform policy create an environment that discourages using fashion as a status symbol or arena for competition.
 The uniform is a symbol of the students’ pride in themselves and a representation of the school to the community.

 Within this Uniform Policy, parents have the opportunity and responsibility to teach their children about values and attitudes regarding dress and peer pressure.
 No dress code can replace good parental judgment.
 Parents must encourage adherence to the uniform policy

 Every school day, each student is expected to possess a complete uniform (including a sweater, vest or sweatshirt).
 The complete uniform is to be worn at all school Masses and assemblies.

 Official scout uniforms may be worn on meeting days in lieu of the school uniform.
 All clothing worn to school should be clean and in good condition.
 All clothing should represent good moral values and not present any safety or health issues.

 The administration has the right to ask a student to change his or her clothes if the clothes are deemed inappropriate for school.
 The school administration will determine the appropriateness of any clothing not specifically covered in the Policy.

 The Year-Round Uniform